The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF MANAGEMENT SERVICES

-- Florida Department of Management Services (DMS) Secretary Satter directed state facilities in Escambia, Holmes, Jackson, Okaloosa, Santa Rosa, Walton, and Washington counties to close Wednesday, September 16, due to Hurricane Sally.
+- Florida Department of Management Services (DMS) Secretary Satter directed state facilities in Escambia, Franklin, Holmes, Jackson, Okaloosa, Santa Rosa and Walton remain closed Thursday, September 17 due to Hurricane Sally.
 DMS' Real Estate Development and Management team continues to work with facility managers in potential areas of impact for coordinating state building closures.

 - DMS activated the emergency telecommunications provider group and continues to coordinate with all communications service providers to deploy communications resources to impacted areas to support the coordinated response effort.